BIGJRA/BIGJRA.github.io/reborn.md

 Ciel is the first fight for a badge that repeats the field used by another, but it is still very different.
 Many of the strategies I recommended using to beat Samson are employed by Ciel against you in this fight - the emphasis is no longer on High Striker moves - Altaria, Minior, and Gliscor have Earthquake, and that's it.
 Instead, she relies on super-boosted Acrobatics, Revelation Dance, and sound-based moves that dazzle the crowd and gain power.
 Oh, and she has the first enemy Mega Pokemon we have to face in Mega Altaria.

 Similarly to Samson, you can win by just exploiting this field's many effects.
 Just as I recommended using Acrobatics and Revelation Dance against Samson, it could be really funny to use your own High Strikin' Pokemon with Smack Down and Earthquake, since her team past Gliscor doesn't have a ton of defense.
-Nothing on her team resists Acrobatics, additionally, Electric-type Revelation Dance can rip through all but Gliscor and Altaria pretty easily, so you can just use her strategies right back at her.
+Nothing on her team resists Acrobatics, additionally, Electric type Revelation Dance can rip through all but Gliscor and Altaria pretty easily, so you can just use her strategies right back at her.
 Even if you don't care a ton about the field, you can also just use Trick Room and a couple slower Ice and Rock types to bowl over her team.

 **Relationship Point Choices:**
 - Defeat Ciel on your first try (+2 Samson)